49 Digital Nomads Statistics 2025: Trends & Salary Data

 Here is a further breakdown of the share of digital nomads that belong to different generations:

-Generation Share of Digital Nomads
+Generation Share Of Digital Nomads

 Gen Z17%